iamrogerklotz/iamrogerklotz.github.io/_posts/2020-02-04-rasperrypi-docker-swarm-kickoff.markdown

 categories: jekyll update
 ---

 Like many of you, I find myself to be a context-driven learner.
 My most effective discovery is always coupled with real (hopefully interesting) use-cases I can explore organically rather than traditional course work, self-study via reading, etc.  Despite spending most of my time in the field helping end-users with their own challenges, it can be difficult at times to find problem statements that provide opportunities to explore particular technologies in which I’m interested.
-Over the coming months, I knew I wanted to get a bit deeper with a few technologies:
+In the few months to come, I knew I wanted to get a bit deeper with a few technologies:

 1) Containerization via Azure Kubernetes (AKS) and Docker